tahmid-chowdhury/SOFE4630U-MS1/README.md

     * Publish the message into a specific topic

 The consumer should:
-* receive message from the topic.
+* receive messages from the topic.
-* deserialize them to dictionary.
+* deserialize them to a dictionary.
 * print their values.

 ## Deliverables